 This is a huge problem because you’re neglecting the most important diet problem which is micronutrient deficiencies.

-+90% of people have some type of micronutrient deficiency such as iodine, magnesium or vitamin B12.
++90% of people have some type of micronutrient deficiency such as iodine, zinc, magnesium or vitamin B12.

 These deficiencies disturb the endocrine system and lower your testosterone production.